polyaxon/polyaxon/docs/concepts/experiments.md

 ## Distributed Runs

 <blockquote class="warning">
-    This section is oriented for users who want to run experiments with multiple jobs based on Tensorflow.
-Polyaxon supports also MXNet, Pytorch, and Horovod, you can find more details in the <a href="/concepts/distributed-experiments">distributed experiments</a>'s section.
+    This section is oriented for users who want to run experiments with multiple jobs, the example uses Tensorflow.
+    Polyaxon supports also MXNet, Pytorch, and Horovod, you can find more details in the <a href="/intergrations/distributed-training">distributed experiments</a>'s section.
 </blockquote>

 After modifying our `train.py` we want to run the experiment with 1 master 4 workers and 1 parameter server.